KYC

 Adverse media findings often feed into suspicious activity report (SAR) decisions.
 Regulatory guidance consistently states that publicly available information about a customer's criminal history or fraud allegations is relevant to the reasonable basis for suspicion.
 An institution that holds adverse media on a customer but fails to file a SAR on suspicious activity is in a harder position to defend during examination.

-For corporate customers, adverse media screening extends to the beneficial ownership structure.
+For corporate customers, screening extends to the beneficial ownership structure.
 The ultimate beneficial owner of a company may have adverse media that the entity itself doesn't.
 A shell company structure is sometimes used specifically to create distance between a UBO's adverse media history and the bank relationship.
 Effective screening requires running checks on owners and controllers, not just the legal entity name.

 Where does the term come from?